 Get to know Rome ..through its food

-Explore one of the best local markets in Campo de Fiori, make your own pizza and taste some of the best Espresso, wander through the lively neighborhood of Trastever to taste porchetta, suppli and many other dishes before visiting the Jewish ghetto..and taste its ancient and amazing cuisine.
+Explore one of the best local markets in Campo de Fiori, make your own pizza and taste some of the best Espresso, wander through the lively neighborhood of Trastevere to taste porchetta, suppli, and many others dishes before visiting the Jewish ghetto..and taste its ancient and amazing cuisine.

 Enter a well preserved Domus Romana